Best Practices For Managing Private School Endowments Efficiently

 Believe it or not, whatever private school earns from the admissions barely covers all the expenses a school has to incur.

-Even the Private School Review has stated that these private schools can be financially fragile, and as they have two income stream tuition and fees that do not cover all the expenses a school has.
+Even the Private School Review has stated that these private schools can be financially fragile, and as they have two income streams tuition and fees that do not cover all the expenses a school has.
 Schools have numerous expenses, including salaries, insurance, utilities, and other miscellaneous expenses.

 Private School Endowment Funds: 4 Effective Management Tips

-How Does Private School Endowment Works?
+How Does Private School Endowment Work?

+A private school endowment is just like a savings account.
 Instead of putting money into a savings account by yourself, the only difference is that generous donors donate good amounts as substantial gifts.
 The schools thus invest the whole principal amount received as gifts from alumni over the year.

-Thus, the investment income will be used as designated by the donor.
+The investment income will be used as designated by the donor.
 Usually, the trustees emphasize conservative investment strategies.

 For instance, if a generous donor has donated a sum of $2,00,000 to the school.
-The school will invest the amount according to conservative investment strategy or any other the board has agreed upon.
+The school will invest the amount according to a conservative investment strategy or any other the board has agreed upon.

 Let’s say the investment returns are 10 percent.
 Furthermore, the school will use $20,000 for purposes the donor designated the donation for and keep the rest for legitimate emergency needs.

-The principal amount of endowment remains untouched until an emergency occurs.
+The principal amount of the endowment remains untouched until an emergency occurs.
 Till then, only the investment return is used.
 For better protection and growth of these investments, schools should follow proper plans and procedures.

 There is no specific law that says how schools should manage these funds, but school boards put some protocols for efficiently managing it.